-Every person who receives public mental health services has certain rights.
-The Michigan Mental Health Code protects some rights.
-Some of your rights include:
+Every person who receives public mental health services has certain rights, some outlined and protected by the Michigan Mental Health Code.
+Your rights include, but are not limited to:

-- The right to treatment suited to condition
+The right to treatment suited to your condition

 More information about your many rights is contained in the booklet titled “Know Your Rights.”
 You will be given this booklet and have your rights explained to you when you first start services, and then once again every year.
 You can also ask for this booklet at any time.

 You may file a Recipient Rights complaint any time if you think staff have violated your rights.
 You can make a rights complaint either orally or in writing.